LeelaChessZero/lczero.org/content/blog/2021/2021-01-01-announcing-ceres.md

 The [Ceres repository](https://github.com/dje-dev/Ceres) only contains source code for now with a build instructions.
-There are ≈5 people in Discord chat who managed to build it
+There are ≈5 people in Discord chat who managed to build it, but currently it's a bit complicated.
+Community is working on simplifying the build and providing a binary to use.

-[ I'm writing here !!]
+Currently only Windows is supported, but Linux support is being worked on.

-## What it means to LCZero project
+## What it means to LCZero project?